UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

     except AttributeError:
         outfile.write(content)

-If content is a simple string then it won't have a render method, and an ``AttributeError`` will be raised.
+If content is a simple string then it won't have a render method and an ``AttributeError`` will be raised.

 You can catch that, and simply write the content directly instead.

 You may want to turn it into a string, first::

     outfile.write(str(content))

-Then you could write just about anything -- numbers, etc.
+Then you could write just about anything: strings, numbers, etc.

 Where did the Exception come from?
 ----------------------------------